 ; Kumiko, the daughter of a Yakuza businessman

-, Slick, a computer technician; and Angie Mitchell herself, who has the unique power to enter the Matrix without a computer.
+, Slick Henry, an ex-convict computer hacker turned junk artist; and Angie herself, who has the unique power to enter the Matrix without a computer.
 Characters who return from the first two books include Angie and Bobby Newmark (from Count Zero

 ), Molly from Neuromancer

 (now called Sally Shears), and the Finn, from both (well, sort of).

 - Ambiguous Disorder: Gentry, Slick's landlord.

 - Asshole Victim: Eddy, Mona’s abusive boyfriend/pimp.
 Also Little Bird, Slick’s racist comrade.

 - Awesome McCoolname: Molly reminisces about fighting under the name 'Misty Steele'.